 - Alternatively, you can open the Meetings section on your app and find all the scheduled calls and the invitation links there.

 - Additionally, you can share an invitation link for a meeting that has already started.
 To do so, click on the Participants icon and then choose Invite.
 You can either copy the URL to the meeting or copy an invitation link.
 Plus, you can also send the invite via email.

 Step by step: How to use Zoom video calls

-Now that you’ve explored how to set up Zoom meetings, how meeting scheduling works, and where you can find the invitation link, it’s time to explore the functionalities of a Zoom call.
+Now that you’ve explored how to do a Zoom meeting, how meeting scheduling works, and where you can find the invitation link, it’s time to explore the functionalities of a Zoom call.

 As mentioned before, Zoom is a straightforward tool.
 It’s not oversaturated with features, yet it provides all the significant functionalities needed to host online meetings.
-So, how do you use Zoom for video calls?
+So, how to use Zoom for video calls?